zachisit/tater-wordpress-theme/README.md

 * Function method brackets will start on same line

 ## Base Theme History
-This WordPress theme is [forked from] a bare-bones base theme created by Zach Smith called [tater](https://github.com/zachisit/tater-wordpress-theme), with base theme version number 1.6.10.
+This WordPress theme is [forked from] a bare-bones base theme created by Zach Smith called [tater](https://github.com/zachisit/tater-wordpress-theme), with base theme version number 1.7.0.
 Started in the summer of 2017, the purpose of this base theme is to start a new project with the code and coding structures needed to jump start development.
 This theme does not utilize a parent-child theme structure.
 This base theme will be updated as Zach progresses through better programming styles and structures.
 The preferred editor is PHPStorm, hence the existing .gitigore rule(s).
-An unlimited amount of thanks goes to Max for helping me get this far in my coding ethos.